 Applying for a PhD programme is a big commitment and the decisions you make here in terms of your field of research, supervisor, university and work environment could impact how you get on in this time of your life.
-As with all big decisions, it’s important that you give yourself enough time to really think about why you want to do a PhD and get a clear idea of what to expect.
-There’s no one answer about what ‘enough time’ means but a general rule of thumb would be to give yourself a year to really start thinking seriously and finding out as much as you can about doing a PhD.
+As with all big decisions, it’s important that you give yourself enough time to think about why you want to do a PhD and get a clear idea of what to expect.
+There’s no one answer about what ‘enough time’ means, but a general rule of thumb would be to give yourself a year to think seriously and finding out as much as you can about doing a PhD.

-In thinking about what research topic you want to focus your PhD on, start reading published papers and attending conferences (discounted student rates are often available) to get an idea of what the latest new findings being published in your area of interest are.
-Start to think about possible areas of research and unanswered questions that could be suitable for a PhD project.
-This could be a great time to meet potential supervisors too and get their thoughts on key areas of research.
+In thinking about what research topic you want to focus your PhD on, start reading published papers and attending conferences (discounted student rates are often available) to get an idea of what the latest new findings being published in your area of interest is.
+Think about possible areas of research and unanswered questions that could be suitable for a PhD project.
+This could be a useful time to meet potential supervisors too and get their thoughts on key areas of research.

 Also, make sure you find out as much as you can about the realities of funding – how much should you expect and what exactly will it cover?
 Some funding grants cover the tuition fees only whilst others may also provide a stipend.
 What are the costs of living around the universities you’re considering (i.e. accommodation, food and transport)?.
 All these factors will to some extent impact your final decision to pursue a PhD.

-Being awarded a PhD is an incredible achievement however it’s not an easy one.
-We strongly recommend reading as much as you can and talking to as many PhD students as you can to find out what daily life is like as a research student.
+Being awarded a PhD is an incredible achievement, however, it’s not an easy one.
+I strongly recommend reading as much as you can and talking to as many PhD students as you can to find out what daily life is like as a research student.
 You’ll soon find that the stipend levels awarded in funding are often low.
 Whilst you’ll likely be within a research lab with other students, you’ll likely to experience a period of isolation as you and your colleagues get immersed in your own projects.

 The only way to truly get to know someone is to meet them; it’ll work both ways too – you need to find out if you want to carry out your PhD in this lab and the supervisor needs to find out if he or she wants you in their lab!